pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ### Creates

-A ConfigMap, in which the data field has a key `delivery.yml` whose value is the definition of a Kubernetes Deployment.
+A ConfigMap, in which the data field has a key `delivery.yaml` whose value is the definition of a Kubernetes Deployment.

 ### Parameters

 None

-### More Information
+### More information

-See [workload types](../workloads/workload-types.hbs.md) for more details about the three different types of workloads.
+For information about the three different types of workloads, see [workload types](../workloads/workload-types.hbs.md).

 ## server-template